Ignoring errors is useful for when you want to implement new rules to existing production APIs.

 - $.paths['/NotKebabCase/notKebabCase/']

-Any of the matching paths will have any results stripped out of the final report.
+Any matching exact path or expression result will have the corresponding results stripped out of the final report.

 This ignore file feature was a community contribution by Calvin Lobo.